As we were planning our Belize Honeymoon, advice flew forth from friends, fast and furious:

 So what about you, dear reader?
 Which seems more your scene: lively and refined Ambergris Caye, or chilled-out-to-the-max Caye Caulker?

 Pricing and availability can make a big difference in your choice!
-Here’s an easy link to click for Ambergris Caye hotel deals, and Caye Caulker hotel deals.
+Here’s an easy affiliate link to click for Ambergris Caye hotel deals, and Caye Caulker hotel deals.
 If you still need your flight, click here for cheap flights to Belize.
-Do consider using those links if you enjoyed reading, as they provide a small commission to help support this site.
-Happy travels!
+These links provide a small commission at no extra cost to you.
+Happy travels!* So far, this article has been read by ... fans.
+Share it around! *